Take a look and listen to the range of articles below covering all aspects of the water shortage and ways you can help...

 Here is the latest water report from the City of Cape Town.

 Though recent rains have upped most dams around the country to nearly full capacity, the Cape is still in the midst of a severe water shortage.

-The new savings target is 700 million litres of collective use per day.
+The new savings target is 100 liters per person, per day.